MadokaIII/pixel-tennis/README.md

 # Pixel Tennis
-Trying to develop a simulation of Ping-pong in Zig using raylib-zig
+Trying to develop a simulation of Table Tennis in Zig using raylib-zig